AI-BlackB0x/KeepNoteOSCP/README.md

 # Welcome to OSCP KeepNote

-this KeepNote is an open Source Note this Help you with OSCP Exam
+this KeepNote is an open Source Note
+Help you with OSCP Exam

 ## Installation